jbkennaugh/squirtle/README.md

 An app that allows players to select their characters and stage counterpicks, i.e. when playing their stream match, and using start.gg API it will update their set in the bracket with the selected characters, stages and scores.

-# How set data is stored
+# How set data is stored - WIP migrating to ts interfaces

 Information pushed to setData should be an object with all the data about a set, in the format: